-Debt Capital Markets 2018
+Debt Capital Markets 2019

-Fifth edition
+Sixth edition

-Getting the Deal Through is delighted to publish the fifth edition of Debt Capital Markets, which is available in print, as an e-book and online at www.gettingthedealthrough.com.
+Getting the Deal Through is delighted to publish the sixth edition of Debt Capital Markets, which is available in print, as an e-book and online at www.gettingthedealthrough.com.

-Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, crossborder legal practitioners, and company directors and officers.

 Through out this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes a new chapter on Greece.
+Our coverage this year includes new chapters on Thailand and the Netherlands.